 Government Chief Digital Officer (GCDO)

 This role oversees the development and management of digital for the state sector.
-Peter Murray is the acting GCDO, and also the acting Chief Executive (CE) of the Department of Internal Affairs.
+Paul James is the GCDO, and also the Chief Executive (CE) of the Department of Internal Affairs.

 What the GCDO does

 The GCDO is the government functional lead for digital.
 Functional leads are charged with developing and improving a designated area across government.

 The roles are delegated to specific CEs by the State Services Commissioner.